bareos/bareos/docs/manuals/source/TasksAndConcepts/TransportEncryption.rst

 Additional configuration directives have been added to all the daemons (Director, File daemon, and Storage daemon) as well as the various different Console programs.
 These directives are defined as follows:

 :config:option:`dir/director/TlsEnable`\
    Enable TLS support.
 This is by default enabled.
 If no certificates are configured PSK (Pre Shared Keys) ciphers will be used.
-If the other side does not support TLS or cleartext is configured the connection will be aborted.
+If the other side does not support TLS, or cleartext is configured the connection will be aborted.
 However, for downward compatibility with clients before Bareos-18.2 the daemons can omit transport encryption and cleartext will be sent.

 :config:option:`dir/director/TlsRequire`\
    Require TLS connection, for downward compatibility.
 This is by default disabled.
 However, if :strong:`TlsRequire`\ =yes, clients with a version before Bareos-18.2 will be denied if configured to use cleartext.